DS3Lab/cytoai/README.md

-# Cyto.ai Hackathon
+# Cyto.ai Project

-18 - 24 April in Zurich!
+We moved our code to https://github.com/cytoai/cytoai!

-Go to [wiki](https://github.com/DS3Lab/cytoai/wiki) for more details!
+Check out http://cyto.ai/ for more information!